matiasinsaurralde/encproc/README.md

 Currently, this project is in its early alpha stage and includes only minimal functionality.
 Its sole purpose for now is to provide sufficient tools for people with no cryptographic expertise to experiment and prototype.
 The JavaScript functionality exposed by our WebAssembly-compiled modules provides sufficient tools to experiment with the full power of the engine without needing to worry about cryptographic configurations.

 The API is also documented with swagger, see [Swagger Documentation](https://pseudocrypt.site/docs/).
+Currently it's out of date.
+See into the routes.go for being up-to-date.

 > **Note:** You must have access to a running encproc engine (see [encproc](https://github.com/collapsinghierarchy/encproc)) and a valid JWT token for authentication to begin experimenting.
 If you do not wish to set up your own engine, contact encproc@gmail.com for connection details.
 If you want to try the client-side examples, you can do so immediately, as they are preconfigured with a running instance.
 Currently, the project is in a highly experimental state and is not yet ready for production use.
 Visit the [Encproc Homepage](https://pseudocrypt.site/) to view the roadmap.